 D'Hondt Highest Averages Method

-The d’Hondt method for seat allocation is somewhat controversial because it can disadvantage smaller parties.
-However, alternative vote-count methods exist which aim to reduce this disadvantage including the Hare-Niemeyer method and the Webster (or Sainte-Laguë/Schepers) method.
+The D’Hondt method for seat allocation is somewhat controversial because it slightly favors the largest party over the smallest.
+Alternative vote-count methods are available which aim to minimize this disadvantage, such as the Hare-Niemeyer method and the Webster (or Sainte-Laguë/Schepers) method.

 Siehe auch: Hare-Niemeyer method